Amine42/Data_Backup/README.md

 ## RESUME

+the first step to run `bundle install` at the root of foler

 The program retrieves cities and emails from all the town halls of Val d'Oise and stores them in a JSON, CSV and Spreadsheet file

 The method save_as_json allow to scrap the datas in to json files